Who wouldn’t be grossed out at the sight of standing wastewater in the kitchen or bathroom sinks?

 If your blocked sink is filled to the brim or has started overflowing, you must remove some dirty water.
 Otherwise, you won’t be able to reach the drain stopper, no matter which technique you want to use.

 Put on your protective gloves and carefully pour the wastewater into the bucket using the empty container until no more than an inch or two of water is left in the kitchen or bathroom sink.
-Dispose of the water in the bucket (as you may need it later), and don’t even think of reusing the container (unless there’s a blockage again!).
+Please dispose of the water in the bucket (as you may need it later), and don’t even think of reusing the container (unless there’s a blockage again!).

 Step 2: Clean The Drain Hole